PZ Myers: Career

+Myers has been active on the internet.
+He was involved in scientific debates on USENET surrounding the growing creationist movement.
+He was a founding member of The Panda's Thumb blog.
+In June 2002, he started his website Pharyngula.org, which morphed into a blog now hosted by ScienceBlogs and Freethought Blogs.
+In 2006 the journal Nature listed Myers's Pharyngula as the top-ranked blog by a scientist based on popularity.
+In 2008, an asteroid was named after him, 153298 Paulmyers, in honor of this work.

 A self-styled "godless liberal" and outspoken atheist, he is a vocal critic of all forms of religion, superstition, supernaturalism, spirituality and pseudoscience.
 He is quoted as having "nothing but contempt" for intelligent design, arguing that it is "fundamentally dishonest".
 In 2009 Myers was named the American Humanist Association's "Humanist of the Year".

+Myers's book, The Happy Atheist, was published by Random House in August 2013.
+It is largely a compilation of previous blog posts.
+Voice for its audiobook version was provided by noted atheist and science communicator Aron Ra.
+Fellow blogger Greg Laden celebrates "the level of refinement of his writing" and writes that "these essays actually have a different feel to them".

 In April 2015, Atheist Ireland issued an official announcement, apologizing that they had given Myers public platforms to speak and that now it is "publicly dissociating itself from the hurtful and dehumanising, hateful and violent, unjust and defamatory rhetoric of the atheist blogger PZ Myers...
 We believe his behaviour is unjust to individuals, increases prejudice against atheists, and is harmful to the promotion of an ethical society based on empathy, fairness, justice and integrity.".

 In 2017, Myers, who formerly considered himself one of the "New Atheists", disassociated himself from the New Atheist label.
 Describing the label as being applied "against our protests, because we were all aware that there was nothing new about it.
 Maybe we were more aggressive, or maybe suddenly people were listening to us, but really, it was the same old atheism with a fancy artisan label".
 Myers prefers to be simply referred to as an atheist.